(Adds Advent Claims, Aioi Nissay Dowa, JLT, North)

-Oct 2 (Reuters) - Everest Re Group Ltd has said its Dublin-based unit has received approval from the Central Bank of Ireland to become a non-life insurer, joining a growing list of insurers setting up regulated EU operations in case Britain does not have access to the single market after Brexit.
+Nov 20 (Reuters) - British ship insurer North is setting up a subsidiary in Dublin, joining a growing list of insurers setting up regulated European Union operations in case Britain does not have access to the single market after Brexit.

 Below are insurers' plans for EU subsidiaries (in alphabetical order):

 British motor insurer Admiral Group said last year that it could move its European business to Ireland or another country and said in March that it was looking at a large number of locations.

 Advent Claims said it had partnered with pan-European claims specialist Van Ameyde, helping the company establish European operations to sell its services in the EU, in one of the first examples of a claims firm planning post-Brexit operations.

 U.S. insurer AIG will set up a European subsidiary in Luxembourg, in addition to its European headquarters in London, it said in March.

 Japanese insurer Aioi Nissay Dowa, part of MS&AD Insurance , said it would set up a European subsidiary in Luxembourg after Britain decided to leave the EU. (http://bit.ly/2zY62ZA)

 Aviva is converting its Irish life and general insurance branches to regulated subsidiaries to meet the needs of its Irish insurance customers after Brexit.